 When is the next EVITP exam?
 How is it accessed?

 The EVITP certification exam is online.
 Within a short time after you successfully complete the EVITP online course, you will receive an email about the exam.
 This communication will provide instructions to set up your profile, check your computer to insure compatibility and give you testing protocol information.
 Once your profile is set up, you may schedule your live proctored online exam.
 If you require the exam to be scheduled within a 24 hour window, there’s a small additional fee.
 If you can schedule out further, beyond 24 hours, there’s no additional charge.
 Once again, if you do not see expected emails within a few days, please check your spam folder.

 May I take the training if I’m the owner of an electrical contracting company?

 That depends on which state you work in.
 In states where regulations allow the individual who personally holds the electrical contractor license to perform electrical work as an electrician, that license holder is eligible for EVITP.
 To be clear, EVITP eligibility applies only to the individual named on the electrical contractor license and does not apply to company management or staff.

 (Electricians who work for the contractor may be eligible for EVITP training and certification if they meet the electrician qualifications noted above.)

 How do I get my electrical contracting company listed on the EVITP website?

-To have a company listed in the Find A Contractor section of the EVITP website, an employer must be a currently licensed electrical contractor in good standing, and must execute and abide by the EVITP Approved contractor agreement.
+To have a company listed in the Find A Contractor section of the EVITP website, an employer must be a currently licensed electrical contractor in good standing, employ a state certified electrician who has successfully completed EVITP training and must execute and abide by the EVITP Approved contractor agreement.